Roofing Contractor

 Every roof fails eventually — and insurance money pays the bill

 Residential and commercial roofing contractors install, repair, and replace roofs on homes, apartment complexes, and commercial buildings.
-The US roofing market generates over $51.9 billion annually across 108,000+ companies.
+IBISWorld estimates the Roofing Contractors industry in the US at about $92.5B market size in 2026.
 A well-run regional operator with 3–5 crews handles 200–500 residential jobs per year (average ticket $8K–$18K), plus storm damage / insurance work that can spike revenue dramatically in active weather years.
 Net margins of 10–20% are typical for owner-operators; firms with estimating systems and subcontractor crews run leaner.
 Private equity is aggressively rolling up roofing companies, making this a hot acquisition market with strong exit optionality for the buyer of a small platform.

 Avg Revenue